 13 Reasons Why

-Another Netflix series, 13 Reasons Why is based on a book of the same name and is about a high school student named Hannah Baker.
+Another Netflix series, 13 Reasons Why is an adaptation of a book of the same name and is about a high school student named Hannah Baker.
 Baker makes 13 cassette tapes for the 13 people she feels are responsible for her death by suicide.
 There are several issues with this show in regards to how it portrays suicidal ideation as well as not addressing suicide prevention.

-• While there isn’t always one thing you can do to prevent a suicide death, there are ways to provide support to people at risk.
+- While there isn’t always one thing you can do to prevent a suicide death, there are ways to provide support to people at risk.
 However, 13 Reasons Why absolves themselves of this responsibility in the telling of Hannah’s story.
-The audience is simply not shown examples of what they should do if someone in their life is in crisis.
+They do not show examples of what they should do if someone in their life is in crisis to the audience.

 Accurate Depictions in Movies